 - Mind your sides.
-Forget the fries.
-Instead, get a side salad, fruit, baked potato, or greens.
+Instead of fries, try a side salad, fruit, baked potato, or greens.

 - Avoid temptation.
 Order an item from the menu instead of the “all-you-can-eat buffet.”
 This will help you to eat less food.

 - Portions, portions, portions.
 Ask for half of your meal wrapped to go.
 Or plan on eating only half of what’s on your plate.
-Restaurant portions are usually much bigger than what you should eat for one meal.
+Restaurant portions are usually much bigger than one meal.

 At a fast food restaurant or drive thru